ADVERTISEMENT

 Revilla will also follow the visiting hours from Tuesday to Sunday.

-Aside from Revilla, his other four other co-accused in a malversation case in relation to the ghost flood project in Pandi, Bulacan will join him in the QC jail.
+Revilla's four co-accused in a malversation case related to the ghost flood project will join him in the QC jail.
 These are former Department of Public Works and Highways Bulacan engineers Brice Hernandez, Jaypee Mendoza, Arjay Domasig and finance section chief Juanito Mendoza. — Vince Angelo Ferreras/RF, GMA Integrated News